How much will it cost?

 Income includes your state retirement pension, any occupational or private pension, pension credit or income support.
 Other benefits and income will be included, although we may disregard some types of income when you are financially assessed.

-Any type of income which is disregarded will be shown within a financial assessment notification and is detailed within the charging for residential accommodation guidance that all local authorities use.
+Any type of income which is disregarded will be shown within a financial assessment notification.
+This is detailed within the charging for residential accommodation guidance that all local authorities use.